Conformal Tradeoffs: Operational Profiles Beyond Coverage: Setting and notation: calibration-conditional viewpoint

-Note that the calibration choices $(\alpha_0^\star,\alpha_1^\star)$ determine the class-conditional miscoverage primitives---namely the joint rates $p_{10,1}(\theta)+p_{00,1}(\theta)$ for $Y=1$ and $p_{01,0}(\theta)+p_{00,0}(\theta)$ for $Y=0$---while the decomposition of these totals into wrong-singleton errors versus abstentions (including the overall empty-set rate $p_{00,0}(\theta)+p_{00,1}(\theta)$) is dictated by the deployment distribution.
-The above example makes explicit both (i) the projection form (coverage is a sum of cells) and (ii) the conservation constraint: once thresholds are fixed, coverage is determined by how mass is redistributed across regions.
+The calibration choices $(\alpha_0^\star,\alpha_1^\star)$ determine the class-conditional miscoverage primitives $p_{10,1}(\theta)+p_{00,1}(\theta)$ for $Y=1$ and $p_{01,0}(\theta)+p_{00,0}(\theta)$ for $Y=0$, while the decomposition of these totals into wrong-singleton errors versus abstentions is dictated by the deployment distribution.
+This makes explicit that (i) coverage is a projection, (ii) once thresholds are fixed it is determined by how mass is redistributed across regions, and (iii) deployment-facing consequences are not determined by the calibration targets alone.